Karen McCluskey

 Karen McCluskey (née Simonds) is a fictional character from the ABC television series Desperate Housewives.
 The role was played by Kathryn Joosten, who won the Primetime Emmy Award twice for Outstanding Guest Actress in a Comedy Series in 2005 and 2008.
 In the series finale, Karen succumbs to cancer.
-This was agreed upon between Marc Cherry and Kathryn since she was battling cancer in real life as well.
-Kathryn Joosten died 20 days after the series finale aired.
+This was agreed upon between Marc Cherry and Joosten, who was herself suffering from cancer, and died 20 days after the series finale was broadcast.

-History
+Storylines

-Past
+Backstory

 Karen Simonds was born in 1943.
 She has two sisters: Gale and Roberta (Lily Tomlin).
-Karen's personality resembles of their mother.
+Karen's personality resembles that of their mother.
 She reveals to Robin Gallagher (Julie Benz) that she was a model of corset for Sears Roebuck, which put her through college.

 In 1963 she became the second wife to already once divorced Gilbert McCluskey (John Harnagel).
 He always suspected that Karen had an affair with his brother, but he could have mistaken him with her boyfriend from college.
 They moved into Fairview, 4358 Wisteria Lane in 1982.
 They had a child.
 It was a boy but he died when he was 12 years old, for an unknown reason.

 Gilbert neglected to update his pension files, leaving all of his assets to his first wife, to whom he was only married for two years before divorcing her.
 He died in 1997.
 Karen kept his body in a freezer in her basement for the next 10 years.

 Season 1

 Karen McCluskey becomes the neighborhood nemesis of Lynette Scavo.
 In the season one episode "Live Alone and Like It", it is revealed she suffers from severe arthritis.
 Lynette helps her when she collapses and soon after they become good friends.
 Known as the bickering old woman of the neighborhood, Karen can be constantly known for bickering and causing ruckus, although she is a well intentioned person.
-It is revealed that she had a son that died when he was twelve.
+It is revealed that she had a son who died when he was twelve.
 She offers to babysit the Scavo kids only to be sent home because Lynette finds her to be 'ancient'.